DefGuard/docs/deployment-strategies/docker-compose.md

 Depending on your infrastructure, you may choose to keep the setup simple and let Defguard handle SSL termination for you.
 Learn more about this functionality [here](../tutorials/initial-setup-wizard-setting-up-from-scratch.md#configure-ssl-for-core).
 In that case skip stis step.

-Alternatively, you can place a reverse proxy in front of your Core service to manage SSL termination.&#x20;
+Alternatively, you can place a reverse proxy in front of your Core service to manage SSL termination.

 Here is an example [nginx](https://nginx.org/) configuration to provide SSL termination: